vijaymarupudi/nvim-fzf-commands/README.md

 `bufferpicker2(options)`: Pick between buffers to switch to them or open in a split.

-* Preview the buffers (with neovim syntax highlighting!)
+* Preview the buffers (with neovim syntax highlighting and crosshairs for cursor position!)
 * Can handle multiple buffers
 * Can open files in the same window, in a [vertical] split, or in a new tab (`enter`, `ctrl-s`, `ctrl-v`, `ctrl-t`).